riverbed/Riverbed-Community-Toolkit/201-instrument-java-spring-demo-app/README.md

 ### Exercise the application

-Browse http://localhost:8080 and click around to generate some telemetry that will be collected by the Aternity APM OpenTelemetry Collector
+Browse http://localhost:8080 and click around to generate load and transactions that will be monitored by Aternity APM

 ![spring petclinic](images/spring-petclinic.png)